GMB Spam Fighting 101 – Get The Basics Down, Then Take Out The Trash

 - If flagging removes the reviews, great.
 If not, take it a step further and report this directly to Google, armed with your epic spreadsheet detailing the events.

-Jason Brown recently shared his advice on how to deal with a negative review attack, check out his advice as he’s a Google Product Expert and can shed even more light on review spam.
+Jason Brown shared his advice on how to deal with a negative review attack, check out his advice as he’s a Google Product Expert and can shed even more light on review spam.

 Common Questions Regarding GMB Spam